jimmerzzz52/shrine-exp/README.md

 We want you to make comments, contributions, and to have your code merged.
 Look at any of the files, make an edit: instructions here:

 # Installation and Testing:
-In order to start the application navigate to the dist directory and run "npx serve" Then load a page localhost:3000/testHandGestures to start testing with gestures!
+In order to start the web application navigate to the dist directory and run "npx serve" Then load a page localhost:3000/testHandGestures to start testing with gestures!

+In order to start testing the gesture recognizer, navigate to the transcribe-asl directory,
+  `cd transcribe-asl`
+  install dependencies
+  `poetry install`
+  Scrape the web and get the poses
+  `poetry run python data_in/mediapp.py`
+  Run tests
+  `poetry run pytest`

 # Branching
 This is an open source repo that is contributable to  by anyone, however there is an approval process in order to preserve the integrity of the code.